mario-to-lowercase/MicroDoc/pages/welcome.md

 ---

-## 👥 Who Microblog Is For
+## 👥 Who MicroDoc Is For

-Microblog is ideal for:
+MicroDoc is ideal for:

 - ✍️ **Writers** who want to focus on content creation without technical distractions
 - 💻 **Developers** looking for a simple platform to document projects or share knowledge